 Research

-I've developed a new explanation for adaptation in genetic algorithms.
-This account— the generative fixation hypothesis—is based on evidence that genetic algorithms can implement a stochastic non-local search heuristic, called hyperclimbing, extraordinarily efficiently.
+The generative fixation hypothesis is a novel account of optimization in genetic algorithms.
+This hypothesis proceeds from evidence that genetic algorithms with uniform crossover can implement a general-purpose, noise-tolerant global optimization heuristic, called hyperclimbing, extraordinarily efficiently.
 The generative fixation hypothesis departs from the reigning hypothesis in genetic algorithmics—the building block hypothesis—at a fundamental level.
-The potential impact of this new hypothesis extends to the fields of evolutionary computation, optimization, machine learning, theoretical computer science, and evolutionary biology.

 Keki M. Burjorjee